Iroso Umbo (Ìrosùn Ogbè)

 You can read: History of Elegua, Who is it, Offerings and more.

-Pataki of the Iroso Umbo sign:
+Patakies (stories) of the Iroso Umbo sign:

-Orúnmila asks, that they allow him to beg his head and when he threw the coconuts, Iroso Umbo came out and he said: "My angel does not want me to die", then his enemies told him that he had to guess what was in the booths.
-Orúnmila told them: "in the white painted there is gold, in the red one there are garments and in the black one is Ogún with his machete to kill me." of the same, he dropped the machete and gave Orúnmila Mo-foribale and told him: "As long as the world is world, there will be no more wars for you, because I Ogún will avoid them and I will always be your faithful servant."
+Upon arrival, Orúnmila asked permission to pray for his head, and after throwing the coconuts, Iroso Umbo came out.
+Interpreting this sign, she stated: "My angel does not want me to die."
+Challenged by his enemies to reveal the contents of the booths, Orúnmila correctly declared: "In the white booth there is gold, in the red one there are clothes and diamonds, and in the black one is Ogún with his machete waiting to kill me."
+It was not necessary to open the black hut, because upon hearing Orúnmila's words, Ogún came out, threw his machete to the ground, and prostrated himself before Orúnmila, granting him his respect and promising: "As long as the world is a world, there will be no wars for you, because I, Ogún, will protect you and will always be your faithful servant.

 It was guessed for Olobaghun and Idanigbo.